No place for Left Wing Extremism violence in 'self-reliant' India: Shah | Law-Order

 - India

-Union Home Minister Amit Shah on Tuesday said there is no place for violence and Left Wing Extremism ideas in the "self-reliant New India" under the leadership of Prime Minister Narendra Modi.
-Chairing a meeting of the Parliamentary Consultative Committee of the Ministry of Home Affairs (MHA), he said the ministry's policy in dealing with Left Wing Extremism (LWE) has three main pillars — strategy to curb violence with ruthless approach, better coordination between the Centre and states, and eliminating support for extremists through public participation in development.
+Union Home Minister Amit Shah has said there is no place for violence and Left Wing Extremism ideas in the ''self-reliant New India'' under the leadership of Prime Minister Narendra Modi.
+Chairing a meeting of the Parliamentary Consultative Committee of the Ministry of Home Affairs (MHA) on Tuesday, he said the ministry's policy in dealing with Left Wing Extremism (LWE) has three main pillars — strategy to curb violence with a ruthless approach, better coordination between the Centre and states, and eliminating support for extremists through public participation in development.

 Shah said the Modi government has adopted a policy of zero tolerance towards LWE and all kinds of violence.